AbhiGowrav/MCW-SAP-HANA-on-Azure/archive/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ```sh
     set_sap_download_credentials.sh [SAP_ID] [SAP_ID_password] template-sn1
     ```
+>**Note:** You can get the SAP-ID and SAP-ID-password in the Environment Details page.

 1. In the SSH session to the Azure VM, run the following to initialize Terraform environment: